IN/FIDELITY

 As the Karoon River twists

-The sun dies on the earth’s naked shoulders and the night’s
+The sun dies on the earth’s naked shoulders and the night’s hot breaths gnaws at the fluttering water`s survival

-My fixed eyeballs polish the Southern shore
+Away from my fixed eyeballs, the Southern shore

 The moonlight dashes to behold new disaster

-the longer tongue-tied uproar of frogs, embodying, it knows
+The longer tongue-tied uproar of frogs

-Where the eyes shine and darken
+Your eyes shine and darken

 FIVE POEMS

-By Forugh Farrokhzad
+By Forough Farrokhzad

 شعله رمیده